UPPMAX/HPC-python/docs/day2/use_isolated_environments.md

    pip freeze --local > requirements.txt

-.. admonition:: How does it look like?
+:::{admonition} How does it look like?
    :class: dropdown

    .. code-block:: text